thealice/community-food-map-client/notes.md

 -[] Add LocationsContainer and place in MainContainer when on '/'
     -[] Change to connect w/redux for loactions is on locations container instead of main -[] STRETCH: add map to location show page
+-[] TODO: right now user_id, region_id and zoom are hardcoded into the location forms's FormData in the locationForm reducer as initial state.
+Update this as you add user and regional functionality (and consider removing zoom data from database and only using it on frontend?)
+-[]TODO: LocationForm input for lat and lng currently number with step 'any', ideally this would be set so only valid lat and lng numbers would be accepted.

 ## Components:
 - App